Keratoconus: Pathophysiology

 A genetic predisposition to keratoconus has been observed, with the disease running in certain families, and incidences reported of concordance in identical twins.
 The frequency of occurrence in close family members is not clearly defined, though it is known to be considerably higher than that in the general population, and studies have obtained estimates ranging between 6% and 19%.
 Two studies involving isolated, largely homogenetic communities have contrarily mapped putative gene locations to chromosomes 16q and 20q.
 Most genetic studies agree on an autosomal dominant model of inheritance.
 A rare, autosomal dominant form of severe keratoconus with anterior polar cataract is caused by a mutation in the seed region of mir-184, a microRNA that is highly expressed in the cornea and anterior lens.
 Keratoconus is diagnosed more often in people with Down's syndrome, though the reasons for this link have not yet been determined.

+Researches also have shed light on the role of hormones in the pathophysiology of keratoconus.
+Hormones such as androgen, prolactin, estrogen and progesterone have been shown to influence corneal biomechanics and tissue remodeling, potentially affecting the integrity of the cornea in individuals predisposed to keratoconus.
+Moreover, fluctuations in hormonal levels during puberty and pregnancy have been associated with the onset or exacerbation of keratoconus in some cases.

 Keratoconus has been associated with atopic diseases, which include asthma, allergies, and eczema, and it is not uncommon for several or all of these diseases to affect one person.
 Keratoconus is also associated with Alport syndrome, Down syndrome and Marfan syndrome.
 A number of studies suggest vigorous eye rubbing contributes to the progression of keratoconus, and people should be discouraged from the practice.
 Keratoconus differs from ectasia, which is caused by LASIK eye surgery.
 Post-LASIK Ectasia has been associated with the excessive removal of the eye's stromal bed tissue during surgery.